heutelbeck/sapl-policy-engine/pdp-extensions/geo-traccar/README.md

 ### GeoFunctions

-All function parameters are Vals containing a JsonNode with the GeoJSON-representation of a geometry.
+All function parameters are `ObjectValue` instances containing the GeoJSON representation of a geometry.
+All functions return `Value`.

 #### Functions

-* geometryEquals(@JsonObject Val geoJsonThis, @JsonObject Val geoJsonThat) returns a Val containing a boolean
+* `equalsExact(ObjectValue thisGeometry, ObjectValue thatGeometry)` returns a boolean
-* disjoint(@JsonObject Val geoJsonThis, @JsonObject Val geoJsonThat) returns a Val containing a boolean
+* `disjoint(ObjectValue thisGeometry, ObjectValue thatGeometry)` returns a boolean
-* touches(@JsonObject Val geoJsonThis, @JsonObject Val geoJsonThat) returns a Val containing a boolean
+* `touches(ObjectValue thisGeometry, ObjectValue thatGeometry)` returns a boolean
-* crosses(@JsonObject Val geoJsonThis, @JsonObject Val geoJsonThat) returns a Val containing a boolean
+* `crosses(ObjectValue thisGeometry, ObjectValue thatGeometry)` returns a boolean
-* within(@JsonObject Val geoJsonThis, @JsonObject Val geoJsonThat) returns a Val containing a boolean
+* `within(ObjectValue thisGeometry, ObjectValue thatGeometry)` returns a boolean
-* contains(@JsonObject Val geoJsonThis, @JsonObject Val geoJsonThat) returns a Val containing a boolean
+* `contains(ObjectValue thisGeometry, ObjectValue thatGeometry)` returns a boolean
-* overlaps(@JsonObject Val geoJsonThis, @JsonObject Val geoJsonThat) returns a Val containing a boolean
+* `overlaps(ObjectValue thisGeometry, ObjectValue thatGeometry)` returns a boolean
-* intersects(@JsonObject Val geoJsonThis, @JsonObject Val geoJsonThat) returns a Val containing a boolean
+* `intersects(ObjectValue thisGeometry, ObjectValue thatGeometry)` returns a boolean
-* buffer(@JsonObject Val jsonGeometry, @Number Val buffer) returns a new Geometry with added buffer
+* `buffer(ObjectValue jsonGeometry, NumberValue buffer)` returns a new geometry with added buffer
-* boundary(@JsonObject JsonNode jsonGeometry) returns a Val containing the boundary geometry, or an empty geometry
+* `boundary(ObjectValue jsonGeometry)` returns the boundary geometry, or an empty geometry
-* centroid(@JsonObject Val jsonGeometry) returns a Val containing the centroid point
+* `centroid(ObjectValue jsonGeometry)` returns the centroid point
-* convexHull(@JsonObject Val jsonGeometry) returns a Val containing the convex hull as geometry
+* `convexHull(ObjectValue jsonGeometry)` returns the convex hull as geometry
-* union(@JsonObject Val... jsonGeometries) returns a Val containing a geometry which represents the union
+* `union(ObjectValue... jsonGeometries)` returns a geometry representing the union
-* intersection(@JsonObject Val... jsonGeometries) returns a Val containing a geometry which represents the intersection
+* `intersection(ObjectValue... jsonGeometries)` returns a geometry representing the intersection
-* difference(@JsonObject Val geoJsonThis, @JsonObject Val geoJsonThat) returns a Val containing a Geometry representing the closure of the point-set of the points contained in this Geometry that are not contained in the other Geometry.
+* `difference(ObjectValue thisGeometry, ObjectValue thatGeometry)` returns the closure of points in this geometry not contained in the other
-* symDifference (@JsonObject JsonNode geoJsonThis, @JsonObject JsonNode geoJsonThat) returns a Val containing a Geometry representing the closure of the point-set which is the union of the points in this Geometry which are not contained in the other Geometry, with the points in the other Geometry not contained in this Geometry
+* `symDifference(ObjectValue thisGeometry, ObjectValue thatGeometry)` returns the symmetric difference of both geometries
-* distance(@JsonObject Val geoJsonThis, @JsonObject Val geoJsonThat) returns a Val containing the distance
+* `distance(ObjectValue thisGeometry, ObjectValue thatGeometry)` returns the distance
-* isWithinDistance(@JsonObject Val geoJsonThis, @JsonObject Val geoJsonThat, @Number Val distInput) returns a Val containing a boolean
+* `isWithinDistance(ObjectValue thisGeometry, ObjectValue thatGeometry, NumberValue distance)` returns a boolean
-* geoDistance(@JsonObject Val jsonGeometryThis, @JsonObject Val jsonGeometryThat) returns a Val containing the distance concerning a coordinate reference system (e.g. "EPSG:4326")
+* `geoDistance(ObjectValue thisGeometry, ObjectValue thatGeometry, TextValue crs)` returns the geodesic distance in a coordinate reference system
-* isWithinGeoDistance(@JsonObject Val jsonGeometryThis, @JsonObject Val jsonGeometryThat, @Number Val distance)
+* `isWithinGeodesicDistance(ObjectValue thisGeometry, ObjectValue thatGeometry, NumberValue distance)` returns a boolean
-* length(@JsonObject Val jsonGeometry) returns a Val containing the length of the geometry
+* `length(ObjectValue jsonGeometry)` returns the length of the geometry
-* area(@JsonObject Val jsonGeometry) returns a Val containing the area of the geometry
+* `area(ObjectValue jsonGeometry)` returns the area of the geometry
-* isSimple(@JsonObject Val jsonGeometry) returns a Val containing a boolean which indicates if the geometry is a simple feature
+* `isSimple(ObjectValue jsonGeometry)` returns whether the geometry is a simple feature
-* isValid(@JsonObject Val jsonGeometry) returns a Val containing a boolean which indicates if the geometry is valid according to the OGC SFS specification
+* `isValid(ObjectValue jsonGeometry)` returns whether the geometry is valid per the OGC SFS specification
-* isClosed(@JsonObject JsonNode jsonGeometry) returns a Val containing a boolean
+* `isClosed(ObjectValue jsonGeometry)` returns a boolean
-* milesToMeter(@Number Val jsonValue) returns a Val containing the meters
+* `milesToMeter(NumberValue value)` converts miles to meters
-* yardToMeter(@Number Val jsonValue) returns a Val containing the meters
+* `yardToMeter(NumberValue value)` converts yards to meters
-* degreeToMeter(@Number Val jsonValue) returns a Val containing the meters
+* `degreeToMeter(NumberValue value)` converts degrees to meters
-* bagSize(@JsonObject Val jsonGeometry) returns a Val containit the number of geometries contained
+* `bagSize(ObjectValue jsonGeometry)` returns the number of geometries contained
-* oneAndOnly(@JsonObject Val jsonGeometryCollection) returns a Val containing the only geometry from a collection or throws an error
+* `oneAndOnly(ObjectValue jsonGeometryCollection)` returns the only geometry from a collection or an error
-* geometryIsIn(@JsonObject Val jsonGeometry, @JsonObject Val jsonGeometryCollection) returns a Val containing a boolean
+* `geometryIsIn(ObjectValue jsonGeometry, ObjectValue jsonGeometryCollection)` returns a boolean
-* geometryBag(@JsonObject Val... geometryJsonInput) returns a Val containing a geometry collection
+* `geometryBag(ObjectValue... geometryJsonInput)` returns a geometry collection
-* resToGeometryBag(@Array Val resourceArray) returns a Val containing a geometry collection
+* `flattenGeometryBag(ArrayValue arrayOfGeometries)` returns a flattened geometry collection
-* atLeastOneMemberOf(@JsonObject Val jsonGeometryCollectionThis, @JsonObject Val jsonGeometryCollectionThat) returns a Val containing a boolean which indicates if at least one member of geometryCollectinThis is contained in geometryCollectionThat
+* `atLeastOneMemberOf(ObjectValue collectionThis, ObjectValue collectionThat)` returns whether at least one member of collectionThis is contained in collectionThat
-* subset(@JsonObject Val jsonGeometryCollectionThis, @JsonObject Val jsonGeometryCollectionThat) returns a Val containing a boolean
+* `subset(ObjectValue collectionThis, ObjectValue collectionThat)` returns a boolean

 ### GeoConverter